 Terrence serves as the University Coordinator for Liberia.
 He is responsible for selecting university scholarship students and supporting these recipients through their education.
 Terrence has spent the majority of his life living in Monrovia.
 He was able to attend school with a small amount of financial support from his uncle and by selling bags and cold water on the street.
-He graduated high school in 2010 and is currently studying Mining Engineering at the University of Liberia.
+He graduated high school in 2010 and is currently studying Sociology at the African Methodist Episcopal University in Monrovia.

 Kim Ouillette, Board Member

 Kim co-founded the Liberian Education Fund in 2007 and since then has served as co-Program Director.
 In addition to her work with LEF she has held consultancies in Liberia with the Carter Center’s Access to Justice Program as well as the World Bank Justice for the Poor Program and has worked in Peru with Microjustice for All, an NGO that provides legal services to marginalized populations.
 Kim received a bachelor’s degree in International Relations with a minor in Economics from George Washington University in 2013 and a J.D. from University of California, Berkeley School of Law in 2018.

 Maya French, Board Member